alexfloreslamas/maximum-s-club-problem-on-trees.io/EJOR_2024/Database.md

 ## Description

-This webpage contains the dataset for the experiments in the article "A dynamic programming algorithm for a maximum $s$-club set on trees".
+This webpage contains the dataset for the experiments in the article "A dynamic programming algorithm for the maximum $s$-club problem on trees".
 This paper is currently under consideration for acceptance to [European Journal of Operational Research](https://www.sciencedirect.com/journal/european-journal-of-operational-research).

 ---